-The overall system is contained within and being executed on the Raspberry Pi 2.
-The subsystems present are sensor processing, manual navigation, autonomous navigation, mapping and localization, motion detection, the state manager, and the user application, which is being executed on an external device.
-The inputs to the system are the map, streams of data from various sensors, input from the user, and the remaining battery life.
-The outputs of the system are the current generated map which is fed back in as an input, alerts which are pushed to the user app, and locomotion data to the motors.
+The overall system is contained within and being executed on a laptop running Ubuntu Linux.
+The subsystems are, manual navigation, autonomous navigation, mapping and localization, motion detection, and the state manager.
+The inputs to the system are the map, streams of data from various sensors, and input from the user.
+The outputs of the system are the current generated map which is fed back in as an input, alerts which are pushed to the user's Gmail account, and locomotion data to the motors.
+Figure 7.1-1 below illustrates the high level software architecture.

-Figure 7.1 - High Level Software Architecture
+Figure 7.1-1 - High Level Software Architecture

 The above diagram does not demonstrate the order of execution in the system, but the relationship of inputs and outputs to each subsystem, and the overall system itself.
 Arrows flowing in are inputs, arrows flowing out are outputs.
 The type of I/O data is indicated on each line.
-Some of these subsystems will be running concurrently, so dedicated threads will be necessary.
+Some of these subsystems are running concurrently, so dedicated threads are necessary, luckily ROS safely handles this.
 For instance, if the user decides to map autonomously, both the autonomous navigation and mapping/localization subsystems will be executing.
-The map will be being updated while the robot is planning it's path, and sending locomotion instructions to the robot's wheel controller.
+The map will be being updated while the robot is planning its path, and sending locomotion instructions to the robot's wheel controller.
 The black dots provide no functionality, but instead indicate connected branches for better clarity.